In Pandas, you can convert a column (string/object or integer type) to datetime using the to_datetime()

 In the two last sections, we will import data from the disk.
 First, we will look at how to work with datetime when reading .csv files.
 Second, we will import data from an Excel file.
-Now, depending on how we want our dataframe, we can either parse the dates in our data files as indexes or specify the column(s).
-Furthermore, in both examples, we will work with the parse_date
+Now, depending on how we want our dataframe, we can parse the dates in our data files as indexes or specify the column(s).
+Furthermore, in both examples, we will work with the parse_date argument.
+For more posts about converting objects in Pandas dataframe:

 Example Data

-First, before going on to the two examples, we are going to create a Pandas dataframe from a dictionary.
+First, before going on to the two examples, we will create a Pandas dataframe from a dictionary.
 Here, we are going to create a dictionary:

 data = {'Salary':[1000, 2222, 3321, 4414, 5151],